Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: Coordinate Transformation for the Moon System

 The constant $L_{\tt L}$ allows for the scaling of coordinates and mass parameters to maintain the invariance of the speed of light and the equations of motion within the {\tt LCRS} during the transformation from {\tt TCL} to {\tt TL}.
 Thus, rather than using the coordinate time ${\cal T} = {\tt TCL}$, spatial coordinates $\vec{\cal X}$, and mass factors $(G M)_{\tt TCL}$ associated with the {\tt LCRS}, we will apply the following scaling for the relevant quantities on the lunar surface: {}

 where $ {\tt T_{L0}} $ is the initial lunar time, which we will leave unspecified for the time being.

 The transformation from {\tt TCL} to {\tt TCB} is determined using (\ref{eq:coord-tr-T1-recM}): {}

-where $\vec v_{\tt M}$ denotes the solar system barycentric velocity vector of the Moon, $v_{\tt M}$ is its scalar magnitude, $U_{\tt M}$ represents the external potential at the Moon's center, and $\vec r_{\tt SM}$ is the vector from the Moon's center to the surface location.
-The integral is taken from 0 to $T$.
-Both potential and kinetic energies are computed in the Moon-centered reference frame.
-The dot product reaches an annual maximum of $\pm0.58~\mu$s, with smaller variations of $\pm 21$~ps occurring at the Moon’s sidereal period of $27.32166~{\rm d}$.
+where \(\vec v_{\tt M}\) denotes the solar-system barycentric velocity vector of the Moon, \(v_{\tt M}\) is its scalar magnitude, \(U_{\tt M,\rm ext}=\sum_{{\tt B}\ne{\tt M}}GM_{\tt B}/r_{\tt BM}\) is the external potential evaluated at the Moon's center, and \(\vec r_{\tt 0M}\) is the Moon-centered position vector of the surface clock or site, expressed in the adopted {\tt LCRS} axes.
+The integral is taken from the chosen reference epoch \(t_0\) to the current {\tt TCB} epoch.
+The kinetic term uses the Moon's barycentric velocity in the adopted {\tt BCRS} time coordinate, while the external potential is evaluated at the Moon's center; the site-dependent term is expressed with the {\tt LCRS} surface vector.
+The dot product reaches an annual maximum of \(\pm0.58~\mu\mathrm{s}\), with smaller variations of \(\pm21\)~ps occurring at the Moon's sidereal period of \(27.32166~{\rm d}\).

 Eq.~(\ref{eq:(30-n)}) provides the mean rate between ${\tt TCL}$ and ${\tt TCB}$ as follows: {}